1. Getting many books:

 It is not advisable to take little breaks during exam as it hampers the continuity and the rhythm built so far.

 Bird watching, flirt with the examiners are not good tactics to be used.
-Instead ample time and concentration needs to be on the exam and nothing else.
+Instead, ample time and concentration need to be on the exam and nothing else.

 Long question not necessarily means difficult to solve.
 No matter how long they are to read, however, they may take only few seconds to solve.

 Aspirants tend to be bend towards either with easier or their favorite subjects.
 They practice should be prevented, and a balance must be maintained.